lauren-mak/ariadne/README.md

 ```
 The installation directory can be set by `PREFIX=<destination_dir>` in the build step.

-In the future, Ariadne will be repackaged as a standalone program.
+In the future, Ariadne will be repackaged as a standalone program, along with a scaffold generator such that deconvolved reads can be directly used to generate *de novo* assemblies without a second cloudSPAdes run.

 ## Deconvolving Reads

-Use the following command to run barcode deconvolution. `<fastq_name>` should be separate or interleaved fastq file where reads have a `BX` tag designating the barcode (this is the default output of [longranger basic](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/advanced/other-pipelines)). `<max_search_dist>` is the user-specified parameter for the maximum search distance, which should reflect the average length of a genomic fragment.
+Use the following command to run barcode deconvolution. `<fastq_name>` should be separate or interleaved fastq file where reads have a `BX` tag designating the barcode (this is the default output of [longranger basic](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/advanced/other-pipelines)). `<max_search_dist>` is the user-specified parameter for the maximum search distance, which should be smaller than the average length of a genomic fragment. `<min_cloud_size>` is the user-specified parameter for the minimum cloud size- in terms of number of reads- for which the deconvolution process will be run.
+By default, these parameters are set to 5 kbp and 6 reads respectively.
 Future versions of Ariadne will allow for the user to specify the barcode identifier.
 ```
-spades.py --only-assembler -1 <fastq_name>.read1.fq.gz -2 <fastq_name>.read2.fq.gz --barcode-distance <max_search_dist> -o /path/to/output_dir
+spades.py [--meta] --only-assembler -1 <fastq_name>.R1.fastq -2 <fastq_name>.R2.fastq --search-distance <max_search_dist> --size_cutoff <min_cloud_size> -t <num_threads> -m <mem_in_gb> -o /path/to/output_dir
 ```

 For more SPAdes options, refer to the [Spades manual](http://cab.spbu.ru/files/release3.13.1/manual.html) or the command-line options.